 Xanax is a benzodiazepine that is chemically similar to Rohypnol, the date rape drug.
 When patients use Xanax correctly and under medical supervision, this drug can provide relief for certain anxiety disorders.
 However, there’s also the risk for Xanax addiction.
 This is particularly true among those who abuse the drug for recreational purposes.
-Take a closer look at Xanax, its effects on the body, how it can lead to a dependence and what Xanax abuse treatment and addiction treatment programs look like at Crestview Recovery.
+Take a closer look at Xanax, its effects on the body, how it can lead to dependence, and what Xanax abuse treatment and addiction treatment programs look like at Crestview Recovery.

 What Is Xanax?

-Xanax is the name brand version of alprazolam, a prescription medication for anxiety and other disorders.
-This drug belongs to the benzodiazepine class, colloquially known as benzos.
-Typically, physicians prescribe it to patients who suffer from conditions such as insomnia, panic attacks or anxiety disorders.
+Xanax is the name-brand version of alprazolam, a prescription medication for anxiety and other disorders.
+This drug belongs to the benzodiazepine class and is colloquially known as bars, xanies, footballs, and ladders.
+Typically, physicians prescribe it to patients who suffer from conditions such as insomnia, panic attacks, or anxiety disorders.

-Unfortunately, a number of the people who use Xanax on a regular basis do so without a prescription.
+Unfortunately, a number of people who use Xanax on a regular basis do so without a prescription.
 They may buy it illegally or even steal it from friends and family members who have a legitimate prescription.